Keyhole Imaging: Non-Line-of-Sight Imaging and Tracking of Moving Objects Along a Single Optical Path

 We found that deterministic annealing helped EM avoid local minima \cite{ueda1998deterministic}.
 With deterministic annealing

-where $\beta\in (0,1]$ is a temperature parameter that increases iteration to iteration.
+where $\beta\in (0,1]$ is an inverse temperature parameter that increases iteration to iteration.
 We set $\beta^{(n+1)}=1.3\cdot\beta^{(n)}$, with $\beta^{(0)}$ set such that $\beta^{(N-1)}=1$.
 Annealing serves to make the distribution of the estimated object locations more uniform during the earlier iterations of the algorithm, when the algorithm has a less accurate estimate of $\albedo$.
+Accordingly, as demonstrated in the supplement, with annealing EM is insensitive to how it is initialized.